jswitchback/generator-rapid/README.md

 git clone https://github.com/jswitchback/generator-rapid.git && cd generator-rapid && npm link && npm install
 ```

+### Generating a theme or module

-After npm is done, you'll be able to generate a new theme or module from templates in any directory:
+Generate a new theme or module from templates in any directory:

 ```bash
 yo rapid